power solar panel on blue sky background,alternative clean green energy concept

 With the increased interest in renewable energy sources across the globe, the interest in solar systems has also shot up at amazing rates.
 The ability of the sun to power an entire home is a huge environmental plus (think of all the electricity saved!) and is a great use of a resource that we have many hours of each and every week.

 But, when it comes to solar systems, do you actually know what they are made up of and how they work?
 Solar systems consist of solar panels, (or photovoltaic (PV) panels), a solar inverter (super important) and a rack to keep everything in place.
 They may also contain a battery, depending on the system and an electric meter, and the amount and type of panels for each system will depend on the energy output needed.
 Considering how important and beneficial solar systems are, we thought we would put together a little information regarding solar inverters, how they work and what to look for in a good solar inverter, given their importance.
-If you have any questions after you have read this article, give Fallon Solutions a call at 1300 762 260.

 A solar inverter is one of the most crucial parts of a solar power system.
 A solar inverter converts the energy output from solar panels into a usable electricity form, to be utilised in your home or workplace.
+Converting the DC electricity generated by your solar panels into AC electricity which can be used to power your appliances and grid.

 A solar inverter works by taking in the variable direct current, or ‘DC’ output, from your solar panels and transforming it into alternating 120V/240V current, or ‘AC’ output.
 The appliances in your home run on AC, not DC, which is why the solar inverter must change the DC output that is collected by your solar panels.